duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Warning: on Ubuntu 16, you need to remove and re-insert the SD card.
 On Ubuntu 18 or above this is not necessary.

+Before you start initializing SD card, make sure you have setup your dts token in the duckietown shell.
+To do that:

+    laptop $ dts tok set

+It will bring you to a website where you will login into your duckietown account, and you can get your token there.
+You can find more information [here](#dt-account-find-token)

 Plug the SD card in the computer using the card reader.

 Warning: If your SD card have write protection switch on the side of the SD card, make sure it is set to write mode.